sherlock-audit/2022-08-sentiment-judging/035-M/1-report.md

 ## Recommendation
 Adjust share amounts when the account balance doesn't match the share conversion calculation when taking into account gains made by the borrower

+## Sentiment Team
+We'll make sure to not interact with fee-on-transfer tokens.
+This can be ensured by the admins.

+## Lead Senior Watson
+Note: The admins should not add rebasing/fee-on-transfer tokens to any allowed lists.